 Instead of focusing on prevention or detection, their new approach is designed to map out the collective behavior of data across a company’s technology stack via… AI.
 Go ahead and get the laughs out of your system.
 I know I did.
 The joke is as follows: If it’s machine learning, it’s probably written in Python.
 If it’s Artificial intelligence, it’s probably written in PowerPoint!
 Funny, but true.

 But their solution might be the first time in my career, I’ve seen something close to true Artificial Intelligence.
 To visually watch AI taking off, actually interact autonomously and making its own decisions is something to behold.
 The UI is quite unique as well.

 The original paradigm shift years ago has now led to this question “How can we create a UI that allows an analyst to visually see information in a way the human brain will better understand it?”
 This omnipresent UI allows analysts and security professionals to visualize their entire network, which device is talking to which device, and how.

 This cyber premonition tech is now enterprise-ready, and they are looking to interview 10 enterprise cybersecurity leaders to collaborate on this technology.
 Given our reputation, they have partnered with us to manage this rollout.
 If you are interested in testing their “god tool” reach out to me and I’ll set up a show and tell.

-Kristopher Taylor is VP of Cyber Security at 3 Tree Tech in Portland.
+Kristopher Taylor is VP of Cyber Security Sales at 3 Tree Tech in Portland.
 He is a platform-agnostic tech researcher that transitions siloed organizations into automated DevOps centric businesses.
 To get his help, message him right here.